latchset/pkcs11-provider/SECURITY.md

 ## Reporting a Vulnerability

-For important security vulnerability please email simo@redhat.com directly.
+To report security vulnerabilitis please either select the "Report a vulnerability" teplate from the "New issue" workflow, or email simo@redhat.com directly.
-Please DO NOT open a public Issue for important vulnerabilities unless directed.
+Please DO NOT open a generic issue for security vulnerabilities.